yareg-com/yii2-backup/README.md

 - `backupFolder` - path alias to the place where backups are stored (default is @app/backups)
 - `chmod` -  if this param has value, the new backup file will change mode after creation
 - `authTokens` - array of auth tokens to use REST-API of the module
-- `ionice` - the value of this param will be placed before ZIP console command in case of disk backup (for example it's possible to put
- `iotince
- -c3` inside this param to run backup creation with IDLE disk i/o priority)
 - `adminLayout` - it will change default `main` layout to something you need (if your admin panel has different base layout)

  And the main and required param is`configs` - its an array of your backup items (folders and databases).
  Each backup items mast have this elements to set: